R055A/R055A/README.md

 ## 👋 Hi there, I'm Adam

-* :bowtie: just a guy fated to drink coffee ☕ recovering from severe injuries & amnesia 🤕 under furthermore 24/7 extreme adversity ⛈️
+* :bowtie: just a guy who likes to drink coffee ☕
 * 🎓 focus: software engineering, data science, & other advanced computer science topics (& GIS, & so much more!)

 ### 📈 Repository and User Contribution Statistics